sameernadaf21/aps-portfolio/README.md

 ### 4. 📈 *Supply Chain Analytics*

 #### USE CASE:
-Supply chain analytics involves analyzing data to gain insights and drive decision-making.
+Supply chain analytics involves evaluating data to gain insights and drive decision-making.
 Techniques like Descriptive Analytics, Predictive Analytics, and Query Range Problems are used to improve supply chain visibility and performance.

 #### CHALLENGES:
-Handling and analyzing large volumes of supply chain data.
-Integrating analytics with operational processes for actionable insights.
-Ensuring data accuracy and relevance for effective decision-making.
+Handling and analyzing enormous amounts of supply chain data.
+Integrating analytics with operational processes for useful insights.
+Ensuring data accuracy and relevance for successful decision-making.

 #### STRATEGIES USED:
 - *Descriptive Analytics*: Analyzes historical data to understand past performance.